 - SEPARATION.-When an aspect is past, the planets, &c. are said to be separating from that aspect; and observe, that in a nativity the influence of any aspect to the moderators is more powerful if it be a few (4 or 5) degrees past, than if it be not yet formed. - SIDEREAL TIME is the angular distance of the first point of Aries, or the true vernal equinox.
 It is, of course, the true right ascension on the meridian at mean noon, or that shewn by a good clock. - SIGNIFICATOR.-That body or point which is directed, as it signifies the nature of the direction's influence.
 This is a term that has been grossly abused in the science, and might, perhaps, be dispensed with. - SUCCEEDENT.-Those houses which lie between the angular and cadent houses, viz.
-2d, 5th, 8th, and 11th, and planets in them. - SUPERIORS and INFERIORS.- H, h, 24, and 3, are called the former, being beyond the Earth; and 2 and 2 are called the latter, being between the Earth and the Sun.
-The former are far more powerful and durable, in general, in their effects. - TRANSITS.-These are the passing over the place of any moderator or planet, or their aspects, either in the radix or revolution, &c. by any other body. - WATERY SIGNS .- 25, m, and X.
+2d, 5th, 8th, and 11th, and planets in them. - Superiors and Inferiors.-H, L, 21, and 3, are called the former, being beyond the Earth; and 2 and 3 are called the latter, being between the Earth and the Sun.
+The former are far more powerful and durable, in general, in their effects. - Transits.-These are the passing over the place of any moderator or planet, or their aspects, either in the radix or revolution, &c. by any other body.

+WATERY SIGNS .- 93, 111, and X.